SomeCristi/kanbany_api/README.md

 ```
 * Roles\
 The API has a simple role system.
 The roles are: `admin`,`normal`,`developer`,`project_manager`.\
-`Admins` can do every action. `Project_managers` and `developers` cannot create and update a board, create and update a column and change the role of a user.
-Moreover, `developers` cannot assign users to boards, add or delete tasks.
+`Admins` can do every action. `Project managers` and `developers` cannot create or update a board, create or update a column or change the role of a user.
+Moreover, `developers` can't assign users to boards, add or delete tasks.
 The users with `normal` role cannot do any actions.